 Dorries hits out at Rees-Mogg’s ‘Dickensian’ war on officials working from home

-Culture Secretary Nadine Dorries has reportedly questioned Jacob Rees-Mogg’s drive to get Whitehall staff back behind their desks.
+Nadine Dorries hits out at Jacob Rees-Mogg’s ‘Dickensian’ war on officials working from home

+Mr Rees-Mogg has written to Cabinet ministers calling on them to issue a clear message to staff about a ‘rapid return to the office’

 Jacob Rees-Mogg is at the centre of a Cabinet row over his drive to get civil servants back at their desks.